Daniel Gadia: Club career

 The club then joined the Philippines Football League and changed their name to FC Meralco Manila.
-They played in the inaugural season in 2017 before it was dissolved in January 2018 which left Gadia club-less.
+They played in the inaugural season in 2017 before the league was dissolved in January 2018, which left Gadia club-less.

 Gadia was picked up by Stallion Laguna, playing two years for the club, in 2019 and 2020.

 Gadia was signed by expansion club Cebu F.C. for the 2021 season, which would be his second Cebu-based club, after a brief stint with Global Cebu.

 International career

 Youth

-In 2013, Gadia played for the Philippines U-19 at the 2013 AFF U-19 Youth Championship and the 2014 AFC U-19 Championship qualifiers.
-He is credited for the last minute goal against Laos in the AFC qualifiers which prevented the national team from ending at the bottom of their group.
+In 2013, Gadia played for the Philippines U-19 team at the 2013 AFF U-19 Youth Championship and the 2014 AFC U-19 Championship qualifiers.
+He is credited for the last minute goal against Laos in the AFC qualifiers, which prevented the national team from ending at the bottom of their group.

 Senior

 Gadia debuted for the Philippine national football team in a friendly match against Australian club Perth Glory FC in July 2016.
 However, his first official international cap was made about two months later on October 8, 2016 when he came in as substitute in the 82nd minute for Phil Younghusband in a friendly match against Bahrain.
 The match ended in a 1–3 defeat.